kissmetrics/km-support/_posts/2010-01-06-understanding-identities.md

 Calling `identify` in these ways is **counterproductive**:
 {% highlight js %}
-// This is a JS Syntax error.
+// This results in a JS Syntax error.
 The argument should be a string or an int.
 _kmq.push(['identify', steve@apple.com ]);

 // These treat ALL your visitors as one person, someone named "anonymous" or "guest"